What is an attack surface?

 How to manage physical attack surfaces

 A physical attack surface includes access to all endpoint devices, including desktop systems, laptops, mobile devices, USB ports and improperly discarded hard drives.
-Once an attacker has accessed a computing device physically, the intruder will look for digital attack surfaces left vulnerable by poor coding, default security settings or poorly maintained software that has not been updated or patched.
+Once an attacker has accessed a computing device physically, they look for digital attack surfaces left vulnerable by poor coding, default security settings or software that hasn't been updated or patched.

-The physical attack surface is exploitable through inside threats, such as rogue employees, social engineering ploys and intruders posing as service workers, especially in public companies.
+Bad actors can exploit the physical attack surface through inside threats -- such as rogue employees, social engineering ploys and intruders posing as service workers -- especially in public companies.
 External threats include password retrieval from carelessly discarded hardware, passwords on sticky notes and physical break-ins.

-Physical security has three important components: access control, surveillance and testing.
-Obstacles should be placed in the way of potential attackers and physical sites should be hardened against accidents, attacks or environmental disasters.
-Such hardening measures include fencing, locks, access control cards, biometric access control systems and fire suppression systems.
+Physical security includes three important components: access control, surveillance and disaster recovery (DR).
+Organizations should place obstacles in the way of potential attackers and harden physical sites against accidents, attacks or environmental disasters.
+Hardening measures include fencing, locks, access control cards, biometric access control systems and fire suppression systems.

-Second, physical locations should be monitored using surveillance cameras and notification systems, such as intrusion detection sensors, heat sensors and smoke detectors.
-Third, disaster recovery policies and procedures should be tested regularly to ensure safety and to reduce the time it takes to recover from disruptive man-made or natural disasters.
+Organizations should monitor physical locations using surveillance cameras and notification systems, such as intrusion detection sensors, heat sensors and smoke detectors.
+They should test DR policies and procedures regularly to ensure safety and to reduce the recovery time from disruptive man-made or natural disasters.

 Still, many security risks can happen in the cloud.
 Learn how to reduce risks involved with cloud attack surfaces here.